kaltura/kaltura-player-js/docs/playlist.md

 A countdown will display to the user, through he can skip to the next immediately, or to cancel the switching.
 ![playlist-countdown](./images/playlist-countdown.png)

-By default the countdown is display for 10 seconds until the end.
+By default, the countdown is display for 10 seconds until the end.
-<br>To change this behavior, config the playlist [`countdown`](./api.md#kpplaylistcountdownoptions).
+<br>To change this behavior, config the [`countdown`](./api.md#kpplaylistcountdownoptions) under [`KPPlaylistConfigObject`](./api.md#kpplaylistconfigobject):
-<br> For example, to show the countdown for 20 seconds until the end, config via the API:
+<br> For example, to show the countdown for 20 seconds until the end, config:
+Via the API:
 ```javascript
 kalturaPlayer.loadPlaylist({playlistId: '123456'}, {countdown: {duration: 20}});
 ```
 ```javascript
 kalturaPlayer.loadPlaylistByEntryList({entries: [{entryId: '01234'}, {entryId: '56789'}]}, {countdown: {duration: 20}});
 ```
-Or by configuration:
+By configuration:
 ```javascript
 kalturaPlayer.configure({
   playlist: {